tomusborne/generatepress/readme.txt

 * Tweak: Move back to top button CSS to dynamic CSS if enabled
 * Tweak: Move navigation search CSS to dynamic CSS if enabled
 * Tweak: Remove skip-link-focus.js
+* Tweak: Disable old Beaver Builer full-width compat CSS when using flexbox layout
+* Tweak: Remove CSS to disable comments link on single posts
+* Tweak: Add featured-image class to singular featured images
+* Tweak: Don't output body font family if it's the default that exists in stylesheet
 * Template change: Removed generate_do_microdata() from sidebar.php and sidebar-left.php

 = 2.4.2 =